-As a company that believes in investing in our country’s people, Transnet also regards initiatives that uplift and improves communities as a key priority worth supporting.
+As a company that believes in investing in our country’s people, Transnet also regards initiatives that uplift and improve communities as a key priority worth supporting.

-Programmes – and people – that have benefited from our help
+Programmes – and People – that have Benefitted From Our Help

-Making a Difference Trust: The initiative was founded by Karolina Andropoulos whose daughter succumbed to cancer in a public hospital.
+Making a Difference Trust: The initiative was founded by Karolina Andropoulos, whose daughter succumbed to cancer in a public hospital.
 It seeks to enhance the quality of care in paediatric units in public hospitals.
-The actuality TV programme Carte Blanche realised the plight of public hospitals and has been involved and driving this project since 2008.
-In 2010 the Transnet Foundation pledged R3 million over three years towards the construction of paediatric surgery units in five major state academic hospitals including Chris Hani Baragwaneth, Charlotte Maxeke, Steve Biko, King Edward VIII and Universitas.
+The actuality TV programme, Carte Blanche, realised the plight of public hospitals and has been involved and driving this project since 2008.
+In 2010 the Transnet Foundation pledged R3 million over three years towards the construction of paediatric surgery units in five major state academic hospitals, including Chris Hani Baragwanath, Charlotte Maxeke, Steve Biko, King Edward VIII and Universitas.

-Care Bears Pre-Primary and Wings for Life in Vanderbijl Park: These two educational institutions cater mainly for learners with autism and also accommodate earners with brain damage, cerebral palsy, Down syndrome, physical disabilities and learning barriers.
+Care Bears Pre-Primary and Wings for Life in Vanderbijl Park: These two educational institutions cater mainly for learners with autism and also accommodate learners with brain damage, cerebral palsy, Down's syndrome, physical disabilities and learning barriers.
 Transnet gave new hope to ten students during Mandela Day by covering their school fees.

 Masizakhe Home-based Care: This organisation, based at Mbutye in Elliotdale, takes care of abused women and orphaned and vulnerable children and gives them the necessary support.
 Transnet stepped in to offer much needed funding, in the form of a R50 000 donations, so that they could continue to offer community healthcare.